 - Drug Trafficking

 Attorney Michael Mirer has extensive trial and courtroom experience, which includes over 100 trials.
-As a successful criminal defense lawyer with experience as a former Assistant State Attorney and former prosecutor, he has the background and knowledge necessary to give you the dedicated and effective legal counsel you deserve.
+As a successful criminal defense lawyer with experience as a former Assistant State Attorney and former prosecutor, he has the background and knowledge necessary to give you the dedicated and effective legal counsel you deserve in Miami, FL.

 Prior to entering his own private practice, Mr. Mirer was an Assistant State Attorney for Miami-Dade County, where he prosecuted all levels and types of crimes, and was ultimately appointed to the Career Criminal Robbery Unit.